BR Standard Class 2 2-6-2T: Preservation

-None of the class survived the cutter's torch, although their size and configuration would have made them an ideal choice for use on heritage railways.
+None of the class was preserved, although their size and configuration would have made them an ideal choice for use on heritage railways.
 However, four BR Standard Class 2 2-6-0 locomotives – the tender-equipped equivalent – did survive, and one of these, 78059, is being rebuilt into 2-6-2T "84030".
 This takes the next number in the original series.
-78059 was chosen primarily because it lost its tender, one of several sold for use elsewhere while at Woodham Brothers scrapyard, Barry.
-Further reasons cited by the Bluebell Railway, where 78059 is based, are the suitability of the locomotive class for the railway's service trains, and because the tender version of the class was never allocated to the Southern Region, and hence the tank version (which was allocated there) is far more appropriate for the Bluebell's Southern Region location.
-As of 2013, 78059 was considered to no longer exist, as the fitting of the hind engine frame extensions have turned it into 84030.
+78059 was chosen primarily because it lost its tender, one of several sold off while at Woodham Brothers scrapyard.
+Further reasons cited by the Bluebell Railway (where 78059 is based) are the suitability of the locomotive class for the railway's service trains, and because the tender version of the class was never allocated to the Southern Region, while the tank engine verson is more appropriate for the Bluebell's Southern location.

+As of 2013 78059 was considered no longer existent, as the fitting of the hind engine frame extensions thus turned it into 84030.